A label-efficient two-sample test: Proof of Theorem

-\begin{proof} As stated in~\citep{henze1999multivariate}, under the usual limiting regime, there exists a constant $u\in (0,1)$ such that $m$ and $n$ tend to infinity, and $m/(m+n)\to u$.
-We write $v$ to denote $1-u$; as with $u$, $n/(m+n) \to v$ under the usual limiting regime.
-The variables, $u$ and $v$ can be thought of as class prior probabilities for $z=0$ and $z=1$.
-Writing $N$ to denote $m+n$, we have the following under the usual limiting regime:
+As stated in~\citep{henze1999multivariate}, under the usual limiting regime, there exists a constant $u\in (0,1)$ such that $n_0$ and $n_1$ tend to infinity, and $n_0/n\to u$.
+We write $v$ to denote $1-u$; as with $u$, $n_1/n \to v$ under the usual limiting regime.
+The variables, $u$ and $v$ can be thought of as class prior probabilities for $Z=0$ and $Z=1$.
+We have the following under the usual limiting regime:

-Theorem 2 in~\citep{henze1999multivariate} gives an almost sure result regarding the convergence of $\frac{R}{N}$ under the usual limiting regime:
+Theorem 2 in~\citep{henze1999multivariate} gives an almost sure result regarding the convergence of $\frac{R_n}{n}$ under the usual limiting regime:

-$W_{m,n}(R)$ is first presented in the section 4 of ~\citep{friedman1979multivariate}.
-A graph-dependent variable $C_N$ in the denominator of $W_{m,n}(R)$, formally defined after Eq.
+The graph-dependent variable $C_n$ in $\sqrt{{\rm Var}[R_n\mid H_0,\{S_i\}_{i=1}^n]}$~\eqref{CutEdgeVar}, formally defined after Eq.
 (13) in~\citep{friedman1979multivariate}, is the number of edge pairs that share a common node of a Euclidean minimum spanning tree (MST) generated from the data.
-While $C_N=N-2$ for the one-dimensional case, in~\citep{friedman1979multivariate}, $C_N$ remained unsolved for dimension $d\geq 2$.
+While $C_n=n-2$ for the one-dimensional case, in~\citep{friedman1979multivariate}, $C_n$ remained unsolved for dimension $d\geq 2$.
 In fact, as stated in Eq.
-(1.6) in~\citep{steele1987number}, $C_N$ can be expressed as
+(1.6) in~\citep{steele1987number}, $C_n$ can be expressed as

-where $V_{N,k}$ stands for the number of nodes with degree $k$ in a MST constructed from $N$ data points.
-From Theorem 3 in~\citep{steele1987number}, we get $\lim_{n\to\infty}\frac{V_{N,k}}{N}=\alpha_{k,d}$ for all $k\geq 1, d\geq 2$ where $\alpha_{k,d}$'s are constants dependent on dimension $d$.
+where $V_{n,k}$ stands for the number of nodes with degree $k$ in a MST constructed from $n$ data points.
+From Theorem 3 in~\citep{steele1987number}, we get $\lim_{n\to\infty}\frac{V_{n,k}}{n}=\alpha_{k,d}$ for all $k\geq 1, d\geq 2$ where $\alpha_{k,d}$'s are constants dependent on dimension $d$.
 This leads to the following:

-Herein, we use $A_d=\frac{C_N}{N}$ to denote the dimension-dependent constant which $\frac{C_N}{N}$ converges to.
+Herein, we use $A_d=\frac{C_n}{n}$ to denote the dimension-dependent constant which $\frac{C_n}{n}$ converges to.